Dismiss Modal

 “I think about all the things I would’ve missed,” he said.
 “I consider myself blessed beyond measure and thank God every day for the bonus miles.”

-For more information about the region’s only Comprehensive Stroke Center, visit TMH.ORG/Stroke.
+For more information about our Primary Stroke Center, visit TMH.ORG/Stroke.

 Content Apps ID